-Figure D1 plots steady-state profiles of effective pressure N and the ice-surface height ($h+b$) for experiments [1]-[3].
-Across 590 experiments using both sliding laws, the medium and low resolution profiles closely align with the high resolution profiles.
-In the medium and low resolution experiments, the maximum effective pressure and the maximum ice thickness agree to the corresponding values in the high resolution experiment to within 0.32% and 0.54%, respectively.
-The grounding-line position is slightly more sensitive to to grid resolution, varying across the experiments by up to 0.7%.
-In the low and medium resolution experiments, a minor numerical artifact is visible at the grid junction between the coarse and fine ice grids, likely caused by 595 the interpolation of variables from the uniform-spaced hydrology grid on to the two different ice grids.
+Figure D1 plots steady-state profiles of effective pressure N and the ice-surface height ($h+b$) for experiments 1-3.
+Across experiments using both sliding laws, the medium- and low-resolution profiles closely align with the high-resolution profiles.
+In the medium- and low-resolution experiments, the maximum effective pressure and the maximum ice thickness agree with the corresponding values in the high-resolution experiment to within 0.32 % and 0.54 %, respectively.
+The grounding-line position is slightly more sensitive to grid resolution, varying across the experiments by up to 0.7 %.
+In the low- and medium-resolution experiments, a minor numerical artifact is visible at the grid junction between the coarse and fine ice grids, likely caused by the interpolation of variables from the uniformly spaced hydrology grid onto the two different ice grids.

-We conclude from these experiments that, grid resolution does not qualitatively impact our main results.
+We conclude from these experiments that grid resolution does not qualitatively impact our steady-state results.

 Second, we examine model dependence on time-step size during a crucial part of our transient experiments: the start of the simulations, when the buttressing perturbation is imposed.
-We perform five additional, short-duration, transient experiments with each sliding law (based on T1.C and T1.B), while varying the time-step size between experiments.
-Each experiment lasts 600 20 years and begins with the same perturbation in ice-shelf buttressing used in T1 to trigger retreat.
-This perturbation is a 10-year-long, linear increase in the buttressing factor B from its initial value of 0.4 to 1.
-The 20-year simulations therefore cover the 10-year period while B increases and the ice sheet begins to thin and retreat, and the subsequent 10 years of further thinning and retreat.
-The experiments use a range of time steps: $dt \in \{0.001, 0.01, 0.1, 1, 2\}$ years.
+We perform five additional, short-duration, transient experiments with each sliding law (based on T1.C and T1.B) while varying the time-step size between experiments.
+Each experiment lasts 20 years and begins with the same perturbation in ice-shelf buttressing used in T1 to trigger retreat.
+This perturbation is a 10-year-long linear increase in the buttressing factor B from its initial value of 0.4 to 1.
+The 20-year simulations therefore cover the 10-year period when B increases and the ice sheet begins to thin and retreat, as well as the subsequent 10 years of further thinning and retreat.
+The experiments use a range of time steps: $\Delta t \in \{0.001, 0.01, 0.1, 1, 2\}$ years.

 Figure D2 plots the distance retreated by the grounding line at the end of each simulation.
-Over this wide range of time 605 step sizes the distance retreated varies by under 2%.
-Moreover, as the time step size decreases, the distance retreated by the grounding line converges towards a single value in each set of experiments.
+Over this wide range of time-step sizes the distance retreated varies by under 2 %.
+Moreover, as the time-step size decreases, the distance retreated by the grounding line converges towards a single value in each set of experiments.

-The start of the transient experiments, while the perturbation is being imposed is likely the most sensitive to time-step size.
+The start of the transient experiments, when the perturbation is being imposed, is likely the most sensitive to time-step size.
 Therefore, the results of this convergence test suggest that the results of our transient experiments do not depend qualitatively on time-step size.